NickJosevski/Payments.AU/README.md

 ~~ section in progress

+The Fingerprint is a protected record of the amount to be paid.
+It must be generated and then included as an input field to SecureFrame.
+It prevents a customer modifying the transaction details when submitting their card information.

+Fingerprint security is used at two points within the end to end payment process.

+ - You will need to generate the request Fingerprint and include the value in the payment request submitted to SecurePay (see below on how to generate the fingerprint)
+ - SecurePay will return a result Fingerprint using the Callback or Return url’s.

+The Fingerprint is a SHA1 hash of the above mandatory fields, plus the SecurePay Transaction Password in this order with a pipe separator “|”:

+ - “merchant_id”
+ - Transaction Password (supplied by SecurePay Support)
+ - “txn_type”
+ - “primary_ref”
+ - “amount”
+ - “fp_timestamp”

 ## eWAY Usage

 WARNING: After getting most of this linked to eWAY it was discovered there isn't a clear way to re-use the token to simply bill the customer again via the RapidAPI.